 In Canada, ECCC provided estimates of ethanol mixes by Canadian province.
-These estimates were used to develop a GSPRO_COMBO for Canadian gasoline onroad emissions.
+These estimates were used to develop a GSPRO\COMBO for Canadian gasoline onroad emissions.
 For example, a province where the average ethanol mix is 6% would have 60% E10 speciation and 40% E0 speciation.
 A 10% ethanol mix would imply 100% E10 speciation.
-In Mexico, only E0 speciation profiles are used, but the GSPRO_COMBO feature is still used in Mexico for inventories where VOC emissions are not explicitly defined by mode (e.g. exhaust versus evaporative).
-Here, the GSPRO_COMBO specifies a mix of exhaust and evaporative speciation profiles.
-Using the GSPRO_COMBO to split total VOC into exhaust and evaporative components is no longer necessary for Canadian mobile sources, whose inventories now include the mode in the pollutant, or for Mexico onroad sources, where VOC speciation is calculated by the MOVES model.
-The GSPRO_COMBO is still used for Mexican nonroad sources which do not have modes in the inventory.
+In Mexico, only E0 speciation profiles are used, but the GSPRO\COMBO feature is still used in Mexico for inventories where VOC emissions are not explicitly defined by mode (e.g., exhaust versus evaporative).
+Here, the GSPRO\COMBO specifies a mix of exhaust and evaporative speciation profiles.
+Using the GSPRO\COMBO to split total VOC into exhaust and evaporative components is no longer necessary for Canadian mobile sources, whose inventories now include the mode in the pollutant, or for Mexico onroad sources, where VOC speciation is calculated by the MOVES model.
+The GSPRO\COMBO is still used for Mexican nonroad sources which do not have modes in the inventory.

-A new method to combine multiple profiles is available in SMOKE4.5 and later versions.
+The newer combo method for combining profiles that is available in SMOKE4.5 and later versions is used in this platform.
 It allows multiple profiles to be combined by pollutant, state and county (i.e., state/county FIPS code) and SCC.
-This was used specifically for the np_oilgas sector because SCCs include both controlled and uncontrolled oil and gas operations which use different profiles.
-The underlying data which defines the profile splits for oil and gas was updated for this 2016 study.
+This is used specifically for the np\oilgas sector because SCCs include both controlled and uncontrolled oil and gas operations which use different profiles.
+The underlying data which defines the profile splits for oil and gas was updated for this 2017 study.

 Speciation profiles for use with BEIS are not included in SPECIATE.
-BEIS3.61 includes a species (SESQ) that was mapped to the CMAQ specie SESQT.
-The profile code associated with BEIS profiles for use with CB6 was "B10C6."
-For additional sector-specific details on VOC speciation for a variety of sectors, see Section 3.2.1.3 of the 2011v6.3 TSD (EPA, 2017b).
+BEIS includes a species (SESQ) that was mapped to the CMAQ specie SESQT.
+The profile code associated with BEIS profiles for use with CB6 was "BC6E7."